slavakung/StochasticGhost/README.md

 # 1. Clone this repository to your local machine:

-   git clone project_url
+   $git clone project_url
-   cd your_project
+   $cd your_project

 # 2. Create a virtual environment with python 3.10
   ### using python venv

-   python3.10 -m venv myenv
+   $python3.10 -m venv myenv

    Activate the virtual environment

-   source myenv/bin/activate
+   $source myenv/bin/activate

   ### using conda environments

-   conda create -n myenv python=3.10
+   $conda create -n myenv python=3.10

    Activate the conda environment

-   source activate myenv
+   $source activate myenv